Case Study Analysis - Disaster in Bangladesh

 Answer 6

 In my opinion, Wal-Mart’s approach to this problem was not sufficient.
-It refused from signing an agreement for unclear reasons, which cannot be considered positive.
-However, Wal-Mart provided its requirements for local companies and government in terms of improving labor conditions and regulations.
-Those demands were followed, particularly Bangladesh government agreed to raise minimum wage and make regulations tighter (Case 9: Disaster in Bangladesh n.d.).
-However, I think that the company is not doing enough because the refusal from legal agreement is a significant failure.
-Government may promise to improve something; however, without a legal agreement, its assurances may not be fulfilled.
-Establishing the official settlement would provide the stricter control and more opportunities for the meaningful advancement of labor conditions and safety.
+It refused to sign an agreement for unclear reasons, which cannot be considered positive.
+However, Wal-Mart provided its requirements for local companies and government to improve labor conditions and regulations.
+Those demands were followed, particularly the Bangladesh government agreeing to raise the minimum wage and create tighter regulations (Case 9: Disaster in Bangladesh n.d.).
+However, I think the company is not doing enough because the refusal of the legal agreement is a significant failure.
+The government may promise to improve something; however, its assurances may not be fulfilled without a legal agreement.
+Establishing the official settlement would provide stricter control and more opportunities for the meaningful advancement of labor conditions and safety.